sagir-ansari/APIFramework/README.md

 ant show-test-properties
 ```

-* To run the JMeter Performance Test
+* To run the JMeter API Test

 ```
 ant run